Salmon partners with Halfords to launch online marketplace

 Speaking to Halfords’ Digital Director, Katrina Jamieson, she commented: “This is a truly exciting time for both Halfords and the retail sector, as new technology-led innovations continue to transform the customers shopping journey.
 Nowadays there are more channels than ever and whilst there is a temptation to try and have a presence on all, our new marketplace is a prime example of creating a perfect multi-channel blend, identifying key channels and, thanks to partners like Salmon, making them work hard.”

-Salmon is delighted to be a part of bringing these solutions to life through Halfords’ e-commerce proposition, providing its customers with the products they need, when they need them.
+Salmon, a Wunderman Commerce Company, is delighted to be a part of bringing these solutions to life through Halfords’ e-commerce proposition, providing its customers with the products they need, when they need them.